erolrecep/moviebarcode/README.md

 <br>

 To use for [YouTube Public Data API](https://console.cloud.google.com/apis/), you need to create an API key.
-Then create a config file called _config.yaml_ and then create a placeholder called _key_.
+Then create a config file called _config.yaml_ and create a placeholder called _key_.
+After that assign YouTube public API key to this placeholder.

 <br>